 The cherrstate command marks an unfixed error as fixed.
 You can also use it to mark a fixed error as unfixed.
-Use this command as a manual confirmation step that you have performed some maintenance to the cluster, fabric, or subsystems.

 -sequencenumber sequence_number

 Specifies the error log sequence number, or numbers, to fix.

 -unfix

 Optionally specifies that the sequence number, or numbers, supplied should be marked as unfixed.
 If you supply the -unfix argument, the sequence numbers will be marked as unfixed.
 This is intended for use only when you have marked the wrong sequence number as fixed.